Bachelorette party finds burglar inside their Nashville Airbnb - NewsBreak

 Last month, Michelle Johnson and her friends flew from Houston, Texas, to Music City to celebrate her wedding proposal.
 But when they got back to their Airbnb after a night out on the town, they discovered a thief inside the house.

-Johnson said when the Uber dropped them off at their West End Circle Airbnb rental, one girl ran into the house ahead of the rest of the group to use the restroom.Rhode Island couple spots black bear battling bird feeder
+Johnson said when the Uber dropped them off at their West End Circle Airbnb rental, one girl ran into the house ahead of the rest of the group to use the restroom.‘I’ll accept gracefully’: Dolly Parton changes her mind on Rock Hall induction

 That friend then heard footsteps coming from the upper level of the home.